 - Never send a picture of yourself or anyone else over an electronic network without prior informed permission of all the individuals involved and, in the case of minors, their parents or guardians.

-- Immediately Report to a teacher of any message or request that bothers you or suggests personal contact.
+- Immediately report to a teacher any message or request that bothers you or suggests personal contact.

 - Never publish the specific dates, times and locations of field trips to people who are not directly entitled to such information or to public forums where unknown persons might access the information.